vfleaking/uoj/README.md

 ```sh
 docker run -it -p 80:80 -p 3690:3690 <image-id>
 ```
-If you are using docker on Mac OS, you could possibly this alternative command:
+If you are using docker on Mac OS, you could possibly use this alternative command:
 ```sh
 docker run -it -p 80:80 -p 3690:3690 --cap-add SYS_PTRACE <image-id>
 ```